nus-cs2113-AY2021S1/tp/docs/team/zongxian-ctrl.md

 #### Contributions to team-based tasks:
 * Set up Team repo's issue tracker and milestones for `v1.0`, `v2.0` and `v2.1`.
 * Some examples of providing feedback to team member's pull requests: e.g [#208](https://github.com/AY2021S1-CS2113-T14-1/tp/pull/208), [#210](https://github.com/AY2021S1-CS2113-T14-1/tp/pull/210)
-* In addition, our group meets up regularly to update and discuss the developments of SmartHomeBot through Zoom, and our group personal Telegram group.
+* In addition, meets up regularly with my team to update and discuss the developments of SmartHomeBot through Zoom, and our group personal Telegram group.

 #### Contributions beyond the project team: